 Skip the main content if you do not want to read it as the next section.

 If you drink too much alcohol, this will raise your blood pressure over time.
-Alcohol also contains a lot of calories which will make you gain weight.
-This will also increase your blood pressure.
+In addition, alcohol contains a lot of calories which can make you gain weight and as a result increase your blood pressure.

 If you keep to the recommended limits for alcohol, this will help to keep your blood pressure down.
-The current recommended limits are 21 units of alcohol a week for men, and 14 units a week for women.
+The current UK guidelines are that all adults, men and women, consume no more than 14 units of alcohol a week.

 Drinking less alcohol